TeeSeal/coub-dl/README.md

 Available options:
 ```
 -V, --version          output the version number
--i, --input <input>    Input (coub link or id)
+-i, --input <input>    input (coub link or id)
--o, --output <output>  Output file location
+-o, --output <output>  output file location
--c, --crop [crop]      Crop the output (width:height:x_offset:y_offset)
+-c, --crop [crop]      crop the output (width:height:x_offset:y_offset)
--s, --scale <size>     Resize the output (widthxheight)
+-s, --scale <size>     resize the output (widthxheight)
--A, --no-audio         Prevent addition of audio to the output
+-A, --no-audio         prevent addition of audio to the output
--l, --loop <times>     Loop the coub X times
+-l, --loop <times>     loop the coub X times
--t, --time <amount>    Set the maximal amount of seconds for the length of the output.
+-t, --time <amount>    set the maximal amount of seconds for the length of the output
--i, --info             Use in order to view the logs from ffmpeg while it works.
+-i, --info             use in order to view the logs from ffmpeg while it works
 -h, --help             output usage information
 ```